klorenz/atom-open-plus/README.md

 open-plus package
 =================

-Use ctrl-o to open file of filename under cursor.
+Use ctrl-o to open file specified by filename under cursor.

 Open plus opens filenames under cursors or from selections.
 Non-absolute filenames are interpreted relative to filename of current buffer.